Read more about the article Ironbridge – United Kingdom

 A city not of Roman origin, celebrated its 800th anniversary in 2007.
 Ever since, the rapid transformation and consciousness in the incredible heritage, rich history from every building’s walls and its magnificent harbour and old docks transformed a decaying and quite dilapidated city into a modern thriving 21st century destination.
 Project after project, the change became unstoppable and continues to be so, to the point in which the prestigious listing of being an UNESCO World Heritage Site is nowadays in danger to retain.
 See it for good or for the bad, the organization claims that the continuous rise of taller and taller towers, striking museums and a blend with such post-modern style next to the most celebrated architectural classical icons is distorting the integrity and identity.

-Many sites and entire ares in the city are UNESCO designated, notably what refers to its most direct past with the sea as a mercantile city.
+Many sites and entire areas in the city are UNESCO designated, notably what refers to its most direct past with the sea as a mercantile city.
 These are the magnificent Albert Dock and the Pier Head among others.
 Liverpool was once thriving in trade and transatlantic passengers; and there is another part of the city’s history, home to the Cunard Line and White Star Line, with some of the world’s most famous ocean liners registered in its port such as the Titanic, Olympic or Queen Mary. (more…)

 Share it with the world